 - Press Start and let the load run.

-What are your tips and tricks for washing with a front loader?
+What are your front loader washing tips for cloth diapers?
 Let me know in the comments!